Chapter 5, Part 4

 The Dutch, on the other hand, treated the spices, fruits and plants from their colonies merely as commodities.
 Making as much profit as possible was far more important than enriching their dishes and introducing Dutch cooking techniques to the locals in Asia.
 Eventually that changed, and in modern Indonesia some contemporary dishes reflect the past influences of the Dutch during their colonial period in the archipelago.

 In the 18th century, West Sumatra’s pepper-driven economy was thriving, thanks to the high demand from the Americas and Europe.
 However, this does not necessarily mean that the Minangkabau people grew fondness of adding pepper in their dishes.
 The locals preferred chili to pepper because they believed the latter made the blood hot.
 Hubert Joseph Jean Lambert Ridder de Stuers, a Dutch military commander stationed in Padang – West Sumatra’s capital and largest city – from 1824 to 1829, mentioned about a local resident’s comparison between the two spices. “[Chili] is hot in the mouth but pleasant in the stomach, while [pepper] makes both mouth and stomach hot.”
 De Stuers did add that the locals quite possibly opted for reaping high profits by selling the pepper cultivated in their land rather than consuming it themselves.

 However, in the central part of the island of Java – across the strait to the southeast of Sumatra – the Javanese like other flavors better than their Sumatran counterparts.
-The combined taste of sweetness and savory is now identical to Javanese food, and thanks to the relatively warm reception of the island’s royal courts toward the Dutch, dishes inspired by food from the former colony are now part of Javanese culinary scene.
+The combined taste of sweetness and savory is now identified with Javanese food, and thanks to the relatively warm reception of the island’s royal courts toward the Dutch, dishes inspired by food from the former colonial power are now part of the Javanese culinary scene.